 Evidence from illegal searches

-Evidence obtained through illegal police searches (or otherwise illegally or improperly obtained) is admissible, but only if the magistrate or judge uses their discretion to allow it.
+Evidence obtained through illegal police searches (or otherwise illegally or improperly obtained) is admissible, but only if the judge or magistrate uses their discretion to allow it.
+The prosecution must establish the desirability of admitting the evidence.

 Detection by helicopter